-To help get you started the Helpful Humans at Liquid Web have shared a few of their top broadly applicable tips for how to educate employees about cybersecurity.
+To help get you started the Helpful Cybersecurity Experts at Liquid Web have shared a few of their top broadly applicable tips for how to educate employees about cybersecurity.

 Identify the most likely security risks and threats each employee is likely to face, and explain the threat to them.
 Employees should know what they are, how they work, how to spot them, and what to do if (or when) they do.

 Phishing is a common threat vector for businesses of all sizes and generally relies on an employee providing information or clicking a link to what they think is a trusted party, but is, in fact, a fraudster.